Jero075/WebsiteOld/website/content/about/_index.md

 draft: false
 ---

-I am a student at [Kantonsschule Olten](https://kantiolten.so.ch), experienced in the Go, C++, Python and JavaScript programming languages.
+I am a student experienced in the Go, C++, Python and JavaScript programming languages.